jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

 Different damage types and resistances would also be nice to see, since having Debilitate apply to all damage leaves less to really mess with (in that enemy hp is a single stat, all your damage is just a #, and debilitate then effectively divides enemy hp by some multiple depending on stacks).
 This works well, at least for combat, but it also means that all you have to do is find the right balance of debilitates and damage spells for your mana bar and you'll just do max damage to everything in your cast zone.
 I don't necessarily mind this I just think it would allow for more nuance if enemies had specific elements they were weak/strong against, and it would also open more spell design options since otherwise the only thing that differentiates damage spells ends up being their mana efficiency for the most part.

-Oh, and I'd really like to see the dark summoners mana regen be nerfed to like 20/turn instead of 30 (so they cast every 3 turns instead of 2).
-Also, maybe make them start with 40/60 mana so it takes a turn before they start summoning?
-These are primarily targetted at the early-game since I think it's easy to get utterly shafted by dark summoners, particularly elite ones.
-If you don't have displacement or favorable spawn locations on the map for the summoners so you can aoe them all easily it can become a real slog during the mid-early game when you start seeing them.

 Right now, I think debilitate might be the most important spell to roll specifically to deal with elites because the mana efficiency on the dmg spells isn't all that good compared to the hp scaling on elites / later enemies.
 Obviously you reach a point where it's irrelevant but I found my best move was to kill enemies with impact damage +/ bloat (vortexing every enemy I could link into a giant blob so they slam into each other taking impact damage and anything too tanky to die from that dies from all the bloat explosions going off).
 Tbf, this is based off of one real god-run and 2 or 3 failed runs (aka only 4 runs total).

 I will say that the fluids did come in quite handy during the early / mid game before I had enough mana to really do the full combo because the fluid damage meant I could vortex enemies into that instead of just relying on impact damage and also use freeze to force them to sit in it an extra turn etc. Tl;dr the fluid damage is really nice and I appreciate that mechanic, but as mentioned further up I'd like to see more interaction with it.